EnasTAB/pdsnd_github/README2.md

 It's important to give proper credit.
 Add links to any repo that inspired you or blogposts you consulted.
 ### New changes in the same branch documentation
 It's important to give proper credit.
 Add links to any repo that inspired you or blogposts you consulted.
+### Third changes in the branch documentation
+It's important to give proper credit.
+Add links to any repo that inspired you or blogposts you consulted.